-For remote control the devices are provided as standard with an USB port on the back side as well as a galvanically isolated analog interface.
-Via optional plug-in interface modules, other digital interfaces such as Ethernet, Profibus, ProfiNet, ModBus TCP, CAN, CANopen, EtherCAT or RS232 can be added.
-These enable the devices to be connected to standard industrial buses simply by replacing or adding a small module.
+For remote control the devices are provided as standard with USB and Ethernet ports on the rear side, as well as a galvanically isolated analog interface.
+Via optional plug-in interface modules, other digital interfaces such as for RS232, Profibus, ProfiNet, ModBus TCP, CAN, CANopen or EtherCAT can be added.
+These enable the devices to be connected to standard industrial buses simply by changing or adding a small module.
 The configuration, if necessary at all, is simple.
-Thus the power supplies may, for example, be operated with other power supplies or even other types of equipment or controlled by a PC or PLC, all using the digital interfaces.

-In addition, the devices offer as standard the possibility for parallel connection in Share bus operation for constant current sharing plus a genuine master-slave connection with totaling of the slave units is also provided as standard.
-Operating in this way allows up to 64 units to be combined to a single system with a total power of up to 192 kW.
+In addition, the devices offer as standard the possibility for parallel connection in so-called Share bus operation for constant current sharing, plus a true master-slave connection with totaling of all actual values is also provided as standard.
+Operating in this way allows for up to 64 units to be combined to a single system with a total power of up to 1920 kW.